ashald/terraform-provider-consulacl/README.md

 * `address` - String, host and port used to connect to Consul.
 Defaults to `localhost:8500`.
 Can be set via environment variables `CONSUL_ADDRESS` or `CONSUL_HTTP_ADDR`.
-* `datacenter` - String, datacenter to operate in.
-Defaults to empty values which means local datacenter.
-Can be set via environment variable `CONSUL_DATACENTER`.
 * `token` - String, ACL token to use for API calls to Consul.
 Must be a `management` token to manage ACLs.
 Defaults to empty value.
 Can be set via environment variables `CONSUL_TOKEN` or `CONSUL_HTTP_TOKEN`.
 * `scheme` - String, scheme to use to connect to Consul.
 Defaults to `http`.
 Can be set via environment variables